-From 11 to 13 January 2017, polylog: Forum for Intercultural Philosophy is organising its 6th Intercultural Interdisciplinary Colloquium on the topic of Flight and Migration, hosted at the Catholic University of Applied Sciences Freiburg.
+From January 11–13, 2017, polylog: Forum for Intercultural Philosophy is organizing its 6th Intercultural Interdisciplinary Colloquium on the topic of Flight and Migration, hosted at the Catholic University of Applied Sciences Freiburg.

-In recent times the refugee question became a central challenge in Europe.
+In recent times, the refugee question became a central challenge in Europe.
 According to the UNHCR, more than 64 million people had to flee their homes and seek refuge and safety elsewhere.
 Although only very few of these refugees manage to get to Europe, discussions on the refugee question in Europe are highly controversial.
-International conventions as the Geneva convention for the protection of refuges oblige states to host refuges.
-But whereas on the one hand the public and civil society support the protection of refugees and welcome them, on the other hand parts of the public present refugees as a threat and danger.
-Extremist right wing movements threaten and attack refugees, their homes and individuals of civil society in favour of refugee protection.
+International conventions as the Geneva convention for the protection of refugees oblige states to host refugees.
+But whereas on the one hand, the public and civil society support the protection of refugees and welcome them, on the other hand parts of the public present refugees as a threat and danger.
+Extremist right wing movements threaten and attack refugees, their homes and individuals of civil society in favor of refugee protection.
 In all of the European countries national conservative, extreme right and racial discourses and movements are growing.

 In this situation we have to engage in differentiated and committed debates from a both intercultural and philosophical perspective on different levels.
 Depending from the point of view various questions arise:

 What are ethical grounds for the protection of refugees?
 Asylum is a human right, but often asylum legislation and regulations, as the recent EU–Turkey agreement on refugees, contradict human right standards.
 We are facing situations, for instance, when refugees are being deported or camps being evacuated, where these actions might fulfill legal provisions formally, but they mean a humanitarian disaster for those concerned.